raspi-alpine/builder/README.md

 active partition from the running OS.
 The sources of the script can be found in the [uboot.c](resources/uboot.c).

-By default the latest version of u-boot is used.
-The version, package, and repo the artifacts are downloaded from can be changed with the UBOOT_* [config variables](#config-variables).
+By default the u-boot version bundled at docker image creation is used.
+The version, package, and repo the artifacts are downloaded from can be changed with the `UBOOT_*` [config variables](#config-variables).

 #### USB booting and partition labels